 The ACADEMY CLASSES is an additional option in the shape of four different week intensive courses taking place during CPH:DOX on fixed dates from March 25-29, 2019.If accepted into a class you will join an exclusive group of international students from various fields and institutions throughout four days.
 The classes consist of group discussions, exclusive sessions with directors visiting the festival and specially curated film screenings in the evening.
 In order to create a concentrated learning atmosphere based on exchange and participation, the ACADEMY CLASSES are limited to 15-35 participants per Class.
 Participating students are expected to attend all activities and to actively contribute to the course.
 In order to apply you will be asked to provide a motivational text.

-- F:ACT CLASS is dedicated to the field between investigative journalism, documentary and contemporary political activism.
-Investigative and journalistic documentaries are unique in their approach to portray stories from reality.
+- F:ACT CLASS is dedicated to the field between investigative journalism, expressive documentary genres and contemporary political activism.
+Journalistic documentaries are unique in their approach to portray stories from reality.
 Armed with thorough research, the films dare to challenge established truths and explain complex relations while still telling fascinating stories.
 A common trait for the genre is the desire to not only represent the reality but to actively take part in it.
-With DOX:ACADEMY F:ACT we intend to create a forum for documentary and journalism to meet, inspire and challenge each other, but also to explore opportunities in the intersection between investigative journalism, expressive documentary genres and social commitment.
+With DOX:ACADEMY F:ACT we intend to create a forum for documentarists and journalists to meet, inspire and challenge each other in the collective examination of social impact through documentary media.
 The film screenings and discussions will be closely linked to the F:ACT programme of the festival.
 Do you want to see or change the World through a camera lense?
 Join the F:ACT-movement!Moderator:Danish documentarist Michael Graversen.
 Michael graduated as a Documentary Director from the National Film and Television School in UK.
 His newest film Dreaming of Denmark following a young unaccompanied refugee was nominated for F:ACT award at CPH:DOX in 2015.